 Memorable Manitobans: Sidney Joel Spivak (1928-2002)

-Born at Winnipeg on 23 May 1928, son of Rose Spivak and Malick Spivak, he graduated from the University of Manitoba Law School in 1951, with the highest academic standing in his faculty, and went on to Harvard for his MA in Law.
+Born at Winnipeg on 23 May 1928, son of Rose Portigal and Malick David Spivak, he attended Kelvin High School.
+In 1951, he graduated from the University of Manitoba Law School with the highest academic standing in his faculty, and went on to Harvard for his MA in Law.
 He was made a Queen’s Counsel in 1966.

 Spivak had a distinguished community service record with B’nai B’rith, the Jewish National Fund, the Canadian Associates of Ben Gurion University, and the Canadian Council of Christians and Jews.
 In the late 1980s and early 1990s, he served as the National Chairman of the Canada-Israel committee, influencing Canadian policy in the Middle East.
 He served on the Board of Governors for the University of Manitoba, as well as on the Board of Directors for St. Boniface Hospital and was instrumental in bringing the city together to settle the Vietnamese boat people as Chair of Winnipeg’s Refugee Assistance Committee.
 He served as a board member of the Manitoba Theatre Centre and President of Rainbow Stage.
 In 1977, he received a Queen Elizabeth II Silver Jubilee Medal.